MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/gdpr-dsr-Office365.md

 Um einen Antrag auf Datenübertragbarkeit zu erfüllen, können Sie Dashboard und Berichte aus Power BI exportieren:

-- Sie können die zugrunde liegenden Daten für Dashboards und Berichte in eine statische Excel-Datei exportieren.
-Sehen Sie sich das Video [Drucken aus Power BI-Dienst](https://docs.microsoft.com/power-bi/service-print) an.
-Mithilfe von Excel können Sie die personenbezogenen Daten dann bearbeiten, die in den Antrag auf Übertragbarkeit eingeschlossen werden sollen, und sie in einem gängigen, maschinenlesbaren Format wie as .csv oder .xml speichern.
+- You can export the underlying data for dashboards and reports to a static Excel file.
+See the video in [Printing from Power BI service](https://docs.microsoft.com/power-bi/service-print).
+Using Excel, you can then edit the personal data to be included in the portability request, and save it in a commonly used, machine-readable format such as .csv or .xml.
-- Sie können einen Bericht aus dem Power BI-Dienst in Office 365 in eine .pbix-Datei exportieren (herunterladen), wenn dieser ursprünglich mit Power BI Desktop veröffentlicht wurde.
-Sie können diese Datei dann in den Power BI Desktop-Dienst eines anderen Unternehmens importieren.
-Siehe [Bericht aus Power BI-Dienst in Desktop exportieren](https://docs.microsoft.com/power-bi/service-export-to-pbix).
+- You can export (download) a report from the Power BI service in Office 365 to a .pbix file if it was originally published using Power BI Desktop.
+You can then import this file to Power BI Desktop and publish (export) it to the Power BI service of another organization.
+See [Export a report from Power BI service to Desktop](https://docs.microsoft.com/power-bi/service-export-to-pbix).

 ### <a name="powerapps"></a>PowerApps